saiivarma/Liver-Disease-Prediction/README.md

 # Liver-Disease-Prediction
-Liver disease prediction model using ILPD dataset and Multilayered perceptron
+Liver disease prediction model using ILPD dataset and Multilayered perceptron and XGBoost

 ## Dataset Description